umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/How-To-Add-A-New-Font-Style/index.md

 ![where to add it in the backoffice](images/Add-font.png)

-## How to change the font using the theme picker
+## How to change the font using the Theme Picker

 To change the font using the theme picker, you will have to go to a preview page of your site and click the green button with a paintbrush in it. from there, go to the text tab and select the fonts you want